Ilocano people: Etymology

+Mercaderes Ilocanos (Ilocano merchants), c.
+1847, by José Honorato Lozano.
+One on horseback with an annangá (palm raincoat), kattukóng & holding a gayáng, the other with a rolled inabél.

-The term "Ilocáno" (also spelled "Ilokáno") is the Hispanized plural form of "Ilóco" or "Ilóko," with the archaic Spanish rendering "Ylóco."
-It is derived from the combination of the prefix i- (meaning "of" or "from") and luék, luëk, or loóc (meaning "sea" or "bay") in the Ilocano language, translating to "from the bay."
+The term Ilocáno (also spelled Ilokáno) is the Hispanized plural form of Ilóco or Ilóko, with the archaic Spanish rendering Ylóco, Yloquio, or Ylucos.
+According to Vocabulario de la lengua Ilocana, it is derived from the combination of the prefix i- meaning of or from, and luék, luëk, or loóc meaning sea or bay in the Iloco language, translating to "from [along] the bay."
 This reflects the geographical origin of the Ilocano people, whose early settlements were located near coastal regions and bays.
-Therefore, "Ilocano" denotes the people from the bay.
+Therefore, Ilocano denotes the "people from [along] the bay."

 An alternative etymological explanation links the term to lúku or lúkung, which refers to flatlands, valleys, or depressions in the land.
-This suggests that the term "Ilocano" originally denoted "people of the lowlands," referring to inhabitants of areas situated between the gúlot or gúlod (mountains) and the luék (sea or bay).
+This suggests that the term Ilocano originally denoted "people of the lowlands", referring to inhabitants of areas situated between the gúlot or gúlod (mountains) and the luék (sea or bay).

-The name "Ylocano" or "Ilocano" is the Hispanized version of the native term "Ilúko."
+The name Ylocano or Ilocano is the Hispanized version of the native term Ilúko.
 It follows the grammatical structure of Spanish by appending the suffix -ano to denote a people or group, as seen in terms like Americano, Africano, and Mexicano.
 This adaptation signifies the race or identity of the Ilocano people according to the colonizer's linguistic conventions.
 One effect of the Spanish language on the demonym is the introduction of grammatical gender.
-"Ilocano" or "Ilokano" typically refers to males, while "Ilocana" or "Ilokana" is used for females.
-However, "Ilocano" is generally considered gender-neutral and can be applied to individuals of either gender.
+The masculine forms, Ilocano or Ilokano, refer to males, while the feminine forms, Ilocana or Ilokana, refer to females.
+However, Ilocano is generally considered gender-neutral and can refer to individuals of any gender.